giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 kubectl create -f management-clusters/MC_NAME/secrets/MC_NAME.gpgkey.enc.yaml
 ```

-Now, in order to safely store the key in the repositorywe can encode the YAML file using `sops`:
+Now, to store the key in the repository we can encode the file using `sops`:

 ```nohighlight
 sops --encrypt --in-place management-clusters/MC_NAME/secrets/${MC_NAME}.gpgkey.enc.yaml
 ```

-Now we're applying the `Kustomization` file to the management cluster so the files in this repositorywill be monitored and the resources created accordingly.
+Now we're applying the `Kustomization` file to the management cluster so the files in this repository will be monitored and the resources created accordingly.
 After this, any resource creation in the cluster doesn't need kubectl access.
-Now, if you add any more CRs inside the folders managed by the `Kustomization` they will be picked up by Flux automatically once it's committed and pushed.
+Now, if you add any more CRs inside the folders managed by the `Kustomization` they will be picked up by `Flux` automatically once it's committed and pushed.

 ```nohighlight
 kubectl create -f management-clusters/MC_NAME/MC_NAME.yaml